labkode/wlcg-tpc/README.md

 initial work with up to date standards and clear description of the interactions between hosts and the expectations when performing the data transfer (HTTP request).

-The terms data integrity and checksum are used interchangeable in this text.
+The terms data integrity and checksum used interchangeably in this text.

 Refer to this [slideck](https://indico.cern.ch/event/1538346/contributions/6474197/attachments/3053366/5397622/DOMA%20BDT%20TPC%20DATA%20INTEGRITY%20(1).pdf